dasBikash84/News-Server-Parser-back-end-app/README.md

 # Article data parser for News-Server project
-Cack-end console application for Article data parsering of NewsServer Project.
+Back-end console application for Article data parsering of [NewsServer Reloaded](https://github.com/dasBikash84/NewsServer_reloaded_master) Project.
 The app is written in Kotlin and mysql database is used for data storage.
 This app is designed to run continuously in back-end server in order to parse latest article data from designated News-paper web sites and store in database.
 Then the parsed article data (and also newspaer settings data) is presented to [`coordinator`](https://github.com/dasBikash84/news_server_data_coordinator) app via a [`rest service`](https://github.com/dasBikash84/news_server_parser_rest_end_point).

 Key classes and respective functionality of this app are as below: